asnaeb/dynamodb-local/README.md

 dynamodb-local start --path=path/to/directory
 ```
 # Javascript
-The Javascript API can be run from Node >= 16.
+The Javascript API can be run from Node >= 14.
 The package exports a single class called `DynamoDBLocal` and the `DynamoDBOptions` interface for Typescript.
-## DynamoDBLocal
+## `DynamoDBLocal`
 To use the default install location (recommended), You won't need to instantiate the class, just use its static methods.
 The methods return promises and may prompt to the console.
 ```javascript
 import {DynamoDBLocal} from '@asn.aeb/dynamodb-local'